HarryBuadee/Devops_Learning_Bash/Bash_Scripting/Notes.md

 ```
 # comment
 ````
-The use of comments is to help explain what the code is doing.
-Also helps with collaboration.
+- Comments are used to explain what the code does and to facilitate collaboration.
+## 4)